Skip to content

 Short answers, pulled from the story.

-How many players can an NBA team have on its active roster at any given time?
+How many players can an NBA team have on its roster under the CBA?